STAND FIRM IN THE FAITH

 You cannot cross over completely from sin to holiness, from curse to blessing, from sickness to good health, from defeat to victory, from failure to success, or from poverty to prosperity if you fail to repose your faith in Jesus Christ and stand firm in His finished work.

-Many believers today are not enjoying and experiencing the benefits of the finished work of Jesus Christ because they have not been properly taught the true Gospel of the Grace of God so that they might put their faith only in the finished work of Jesus Christ, thereby obtaining and enjoying God’s blessings in Christ Jesus (Acts 20:24).
+Many believers today are not enjoying and experiencing the benefits of the finished work of Jesus Christ because they have not been properly taught the true Gospel of the Grace of God so that they might put their faith only in the finished work of Jesus Christ, thereby appropriating and enjoying God’s blessings in Christ Jesus (Acts 20:24).

 Many believers today are missing out on God’s blessings because they have embraced and imbibed “the gospel of works” which is according to the works of the law and not according to the finished work of Jesus Christ, thereby falling from grace and becoming estranged from Christ.